chyzariff/introduction/README.md

-# Hi, I'm Bucky.
-If u want u can call me Riff if we're friends.
+# Hi, I'm Bruce or Bucky.
+If u want u can call me B.
 ## Any prns // American (ENG only sry)

 **WARNINGS + INFO:**